Wake Forest University Logo

 Using the Shield Alone

-The shield may be used without the “Wake Forest University” type in certain situations.
-The shield can be an effective graphic element, though it should never be used as a pattern.
+The shield may be used without the “Wake Forest University” type in place of the full logo in certain situations.
+The shield should never be used as a pattern, or in combination with another symbol to create a new logo.
 On collateral pieces, the shield may be used alone as long as “Wake Forest University” appears elsewhere on the piece, preferably as the complete logo.
 If you have questions about whether your application is acceptable, please contact Communications and External Relations.